activisthandbook/rebeltools-guides/docs/rebel-tools/introduction.md

 There are two ways to start using Rebel Tools.

 1. **Via our platform:** Just visit [rebel.tools](https://rebel.tools) and get started right away.
 The platform is still in development, so you will have to sign up for early-access first.
-2. **Self-hosted**: Set up a server, customise the app to your needs and host it on your own domain.
+2. **Self-hosting**: Set up a server, customise the app to your needs and host it on your own domain.

 ## Q&A
 **Is Rebel Tools really free to use?**